 Employers may offer certain types of compensation to employees who leave their company in return for signing a contract that requires the employees to waive any rights to take future legal action.
 Severance negotiations also include non-compete or non-disclosure agreements.
 Whether you are an employer offering a severance agreement or an employee who has received one, a New Orleans employment lawyer can help either party understand their contractual rights or address any potential issues.

-Call Lowe Stein at (504) 517-8160 to speak with our knowledgeable and skilled employment attorneys in Louisiana.
+Call Lowe Stein, LLC at (504) 517-8160 to speak with our knowledgeable and skilled employment attorneys in Louisiana.